Audiovisual Speech Synthesis using Tacotron2: Related work

 \section{Related work}

-\textbf{Manually and Video-driven Avatars:} Although there has been an increasing trend in sophisticated face and motion tracking systems, the cost of production still remains high.
-In many production houses today, high fidelity speech animation is either created manually by an animator or using facial motion capture of human actors \cite{beeler2011high,cao2015real,fyffe2013driving,weng2014real,zhang2008spacetime}.
-Both manually and performance-driven approaches require a skilled animator to precisely edit the resulting complex animation parameters.
-Such approaches are extremely time consuming and expensive, especially in applications such as computer generated movies, digital game production, and video conferencing, where talking faces for tens of hours of dialogue are required.
-To solve this problem, speech- and text-driven talking faces can be used.
-In this study, we introduce new text-driven approaches for synthesizing production-quality speech and facial animation with different styles of speech.
+\textbf{Manually and Video-driven Avatars:} Despite improvements in sophisticated face and motion tracking systems, the cost of production remains high.
+In many production houses, high fidelity speech animation is either created manually by an animator or by using facial motion capture of human actors \cite{beeler2011high,cao2015real,fyffe2013driving,weng2014real,zhang2008spacetime}.

 \textbf{Face Representations:} Face synthesis algorithms can be categorized into two major categories: photorealistic and parametric.
 In photorealistic synthesis, videos of the speakers are generated either from text or audio inputs \cite{linsen2020ebt,kumar2017obamanet,thies2019nvp}.
 These techniques involve combining both image and speech synthesis tasks.